2020 NPAO Annual Conference Call for Oral and Poster Presentations

 Oral Presentations Format

 There will be opportunity for oral presentations at the conference.
-Each oral presentation session will be 45 minutes long (inclusive of questions from the audience).
-There will be one presentation in one 45 minute timeslot.
+Each oral presentation session will be 30 minutes in length (with questions from the audience following).
+There will be one 30-minute presentation in each timeslot.

 Poster Presentation Format